1

 How much do pneumatic tank driver jobs pay per hour?

-As of Jun 15, 2026, the average hourly pay for pneumatic tank driver in the United States is $37.80, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average hourly pay for pneumatic tank driver in the United States is $37.80, according to ZipRecruiter salary data.
 Most workers in this role earn between $24.04 and $41.35 per hour, depending on experience, location, and employer.

-What are pneumatic tank drivers?
+What is a pneumatic tank driver?

 Pneumatic tank drivers are professional truck drivers who operate vehicles equipped with specialized pneumatic (air-pressurized) tanks designed to transport dry bulk materials, such as cement, sand, flour, or plastic pellets.
 Their primary responsibility is to safely load, transport, and unload these materials using pressurized air systems.
 They must follow all safety regulations, maintain their equipment, and often need to have a commercial driver's license (CDL) with appropriate endorsements.
 Pneumatic tank drivers typically work for logistics, construction, or manufacturing companies.
 This role requires attention to detail, mechanical aptitude, and a strong focus on safety.

-What are the key skills and qualifications needed to thrive as a Pneumatic Tank Driver, and why are they important?
+What are the key skills and qualifications needed to thrive as a pneumatic tank driver, and why are they important?

 To thrive as a Pneumatic Tank Driver, you need a valid CDL (Commercial Driver's License) with appropriate endorsements, a clean driving record, and experience handling bulk materials.
 Familiarity with pneumatic tank trailers, loading/unloading systems, and ELD (Electronic Logging Device) compliance is typically required.
 Attention to detail, good communication, and strong problem-solving skills help drivers ensure safe and efficient deliveries.
 These skills are crucial for maintaining safety standards, meeting delivery schedules, and preventing costly errors during bulk material transport.